nilsrennebarth/debrep/design.rst

     optional if dbtype is sqlite, in this case the path to the database defaults to `root`/``db/repo.db`` dbtype
-    One of sqlite, mysql
-  layout
+    One of sqlite or mysql.
+Optionsal, default is sqlite layout
-    One of pool or bydist (optional, default is pool) gpgkey
+    One of pool or bydist.
+Optional, default is pool defgpgkey
-    Id of the GPG key to sign releases that don't specify their own key. (optional, but then each release must specify one) defrelease
+    default GPG key to sign the releases with.
+    Optional, if omitted, defaults to the user's first secret key. defrelease
-    Name of the default release to add to if none is given. (optional, default is the first writeable release defarchitectures
+    Name of the default release to add to if none is given.
-    A sequence of architectures (i.e. strings) releases
+    Optional, default is the first writeable release defarchitectures
+    A set of architectures.
+Optional, default is {all, amd64, i386}
+  indexcompressors
+    A set of compression methods to use for compressing the indices.
+    Possible values none, gz, bz2, xz.
+Default { gz, xz }
+  indexarchall
+    True means to create a separate index for architecture 'all' packages and omit those from the architecture specific indices.
+    This is the default.
+False means to merge architeture 'all' packages into the architecture specific indices. releases
     A sequence of releases, each a mapping